Aravindjeev/terraform-rds-vpc/README.md

 # terraform-rds-vpc
-This guide will help you set up a basic AWS VPC with a database (RDS) using Terraform (Infrastructure as Code).
+This repo will help you set up a basic AWS VPC with a database (RDS) using Terraform (Infrastructure as Code).